Things appear to be looking up for Sino-Global Shipping America Ltd. (SINO)

 Sino-Global Shipping America Ltd. (SINO): Who are the competitors?

-The company’s main competitors (and peers) include United Parcel Service Inc. (UPS) that is trading 89.49% up over the past 12 months and Air Transport Services Group Inc. (ATSG) that is 66.26% higher over the same period.
-Short interest in the company’s stock has risen 6.06% from the last report on Feb 11, 2021 to stand at a total of 0.69 million short shares sold with a short interest ratio of 0.2.
+The company’s main competitors (and peers) include United Parcel Service Inc. (UPS) that is trading 79.71% up over the past 12 months and Air Transport Services Group Inc. (ATSG) that is 56.46% higher over the same period.
+Short interest in the company’s stock has fallen -6.45% from the last report on Mar 14, 2021 to stand at a total of 0.74 million short shares sold with a short interest ratio of 0.2.